Astros vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Heaney will look to finish five or more innings for the third start in a row.
+- Perez has three starts in a row of five innings or more.

-- In 15 appearances this season, he has finished three without allowing an earned run.
+- In 16 appearances this season, he has finished two without allowing an earned run.

 |Opponent